hashgraph/hedera-services/platform-sdk/docs/proposals/DS-0x/DS - Tss block signing - Cryptography APIs.md

 1. **hedera-cryptography**: This is a separate repository for hosting cryptography-related libraries.
 This repository is necessary as a means of facilitating our build process that includes Rust libraries.
 Also provides independent release cycles between consensus node code and block node code.
 2. **swirlds-native-support**: Gradle module that enables loading into memory compiled native libraries, so they can be used with JNI.
 3. **swirlds-cryptography-tss**: Gradle module for the TSS Library.
 This library-only client is the consensus node, so will remain close to it in `hedera-services` repository under `platform-sdk` folder.
-4. **swirlds-cryptography-signature-library**: Gradle module for the Bilinear Pairings Signature Library.
+4. **swirlds-cryptography-signatures**: Gradle module for the Bilinear Pairings Signature Library.
 5. **swirlds-cryptography-pairings-api**: Gradle module for the Bilinear Pairings API.
 Minimizes the impact of adding or removing implementations.
 6. **swirlds-cryptography-alt128**: Gradle module that will provide the implementation for the Bilinear Pairings API using alt-128 elliptic curve.
 That curve has been chosen in accordance with EVM's support of it.
 Support for that curve will be provided by arkworks rust library.
 The module will include Java code, and rust code that will be compiled for all possible system architectures, and distributed in a jar under a predefined structure.